 Rico Gagliano: Yeah, tell your roommate to wear headphones.

-Rico Gagliano: By the way, I should mention Lars, your movie is the loudest movie I have seen.
-This is the first press screening I have attended where they handed our earplugs at the door.
+Rico Gagliano: By the way, I should mention, Lars, your movie is the loudest movie I’ve ever seen.
+This is the first press screening I’ve attended where they handed out earplugs at the door.

 Brendan Francis Newnam: Yeah.

 Lars Ulrich: One of my first motion picture experiences, there was a movie that came out in like ’76 or ’77 called “Earthquake” in Sensurround.
 And so you were sitting there, the whole theater was shaking like it was a real earthquake, and of course what it was –